Frequently Asked Questions

 You will also find your favorite and familiar grocery items and sought-after speciality foods, like gluten-free products.

 New Leaf Market is working on securing a site in the greater Green Bay area.
 When the site is secured, the Member Loan campaign will reopen along with other financing initiatives.
 Plans are to open the store in about a year.
 You can make it happen by joining New Leaf Market.

 5. Who can shop at New Leaf Market?

 Everyone can shop at New Leaf Market.
 You don’t have to be a member-owner to enjoy the high quality food and fair prices at New Leaf Market.

 6. How will New Leaf Market sustain natural resources and the environment?

 New Leaf Market will promote the use of sustainable products, energy efficiency, and conservation in the products that it offers and the construction and operation of the store.
 Ultimately, it is up to the members to ensure that this vision is put into practice.

 7. Where will New Leaf Market be located?

-The plan is to be centrally located in downtown Green Bay with good parking and public transportation access.
-One of the goals of New Leaf Market is to contribute to the revitalization of downtown.
-The exact location will depend upon property availability at the time and the size of the grocery cooperative in square footage and number of members.
+New Leaf Market Co-op will be located at the corner of Main and Cedar Streets.
+It will be centrally located in downtown Green Bay with good parking and public transportation access.
+One of the goals of New Leaf Market is to work with the non-profit New Leaf Foods to promote healthy food access for all.

 8. What is the price of a membership share in New Leaf Market Cooperative?